lawrennd/snippets/_ml/includes/cybernetics-ratio-club.md

 neurons crosses a threshold in the receiving neuron.
 These networks can then be built together in cascades.}

+\figure{\includejpg{\diagramsDir/computing/Colossus}{70%}}{A Colossus Mark 2 codebreaking computer being operated by Dorothy Du Boisson (left) and Elsie Booker (right).
+Colossus was designed by Tommy Flowers, but programmed and operated by groups of Wrens based at Bletchley Park.}{colossus}

 \notes{In the late 1940s and early 1950s, Cyberneticists were also working on *digital computers*.
 The type of machines (such as Colossus, built by Tommy Flowers, and known to Turing) and the